Man-to-man defense: Technique

 When defending the ball (i.e. guarding the man with the basketball) away from the basket in basketball, players typically should use a version of the following technique: the defender stands and faces the opponent.
 He is positioned halfway between the ball and the basket and may be angled in one direction or another depending on the defensive scheme of that defender's team.
-He has his feet positioned beyond shoulder width with most of the weight distributed to the balls of his feet.
+He has his feet positioned beyond shoulder width with most of the weight distributed to the ball onto his feet.
 However, the defender's heels should not be off the floor as this will put him off balance.
 The defender's knees should be bent at roughly a ninety-degree angle with the bottom of his thighs parallel to the ground.
 This will place the defender's buttocks in a seated position.
 The defender's back should be straight with just a slight tilt forward.
 This will place the defender's head over the center of his body and maintain proper balance.
 Depending on the teachings of his coach, the defender should position his hands wide as if he were stretching his wingspan or place one hand high and one hand low.
 Keep at arm's length at all times.
 This allows the defender to be able to react quickly enough to anything that the attacker might do.
 It is ok to play a little farther back or even a little closer, it would just depend on how confident the player is in his abilities and the skill of the attacker.
 Keeping eyes on the opponent's chest is very helpful in reacting to their moves as well.
 It’s very easy for an offensive player to fake with their head, eyes, or body.
 The spot on a player that is most difficult to fake with is their chest.